Azure-Samples/cognitive-services-speech-sdk/README.md

 Please check [here](https://aka.ms/csspeech/whatsnew) for release notes and older releases.

+* Speech SDK Release 1.8.0

+  November 2019 we released version 1.8.0 of the Speech SDK

 * Speech SDK Release 1.7.0

   September 2019 we released version 1.7.0 of the Speech SDK